 Specifications and procurement

 Specifications, also referred to as principal requirements or minimum requirements, when included in contracts are contractually binding.
-The specifications along with more specific project requirements contained in contractual documents set the minimum standards and requirements the Agency expects in relation to the delivery of contracts related to state highway improvement (or maintenance) projects.
+The specifications along with more specific project requirements contained in contractual documents set the minimum standards and requirements the Waka Kotahi expects in relation to the delivery of contracts related to state highway improvement (or maintenance) projects.

 A list of all the standards, specifications, guidelines and reference documents which relate to environmental and social responsibility and are sponsored by the EUD team manager is contained in the HNO environmental and social responsibility manual.
 The standards, guidelines, tools and references included in this manual are applicable to all network capital works and maintenance operations.